0notu/ketinu/README.md

 # ketinu
 Don't Steal My Shit

-Just clone the whole thing and then add commands to the command folder, ez pz
+Know where the file is relative to the bot dir